jfraz027/WEBSCRAPING-Challenge/README.md

 Use MongoDB with Flask templating to create a new HTML page that displays all the information that was scraped from the URLs above.

-* Start by converting your Jupyter notebook into a Python script called `scrape_mars.py` by using a function called `scrape`.
-This function should  execute all your scraping code from above and return one Python dictionary containing all the scraped data.
+* Start by converting the Jupyter notebook into a Python script called `scrape_mars.py` by using a function called `scrape`.
+*   This function should  execute all the scraping code and return one Python dictionary containing all the scraped data.

-* Next, create a route called `/scrape` that will import your `scrape_mars.py` script and call your `scrape` function.
+* Next, create a route called `/scrape` that will import the `scrape_mars.py` script and call the `scrape` function.

   * Store the return value in Mongo as a Python dictionary.

-* Create a root route `/` that will query your Mongo database and pass the Mars data into an HTML template for displaying the data.
+* Create a root route `/` that will query the Mongo database and pass the Mars data into an HTML template for displaying the data.

 * Create a template HTML file called `index.html` that will take the Mars data dictionary and display all the data in the appropriate HTML elements.
-Use the following as a guide for what the final product should look like, but feel free to create your own design.
+*   The final product should look similar to:

 ![final_app_part1.png](Images/final_app.png)

 - - -

-## Part 3: Submission

-To submit your work to BootCampSpot, create a new GitHub repository and upload the following:

-1. The Jupyter notebook containing the scraping code used

-2. Screenshots of your final application

-Ensure your repository has regular commits and a detailed `README.md` file.
-Then, submit the link to your new repository.

 ## Hints

 * Use Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.

-* Use PyMongo for CRUD applications for your database.
-For this homework, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.
+* Use PyMongo for CRUD applications for the database.
+* Overwrite the existing document each time the `/scrape` url is visited and new data is obtained.

-* Use Bootstrap to structure your HTML template.
+* Use Bootstrap to structure HTML template.